-- Donor stewardship/engagement.
+- Donor stewardship and engagement.
 Donor engagement and stewardship are the relationship-building efforts your nonprofit undertakes to foster stronger donor relationships.
-These efforts include inviting donors to events or volunteer opportunities, sending donor surveys to gather their feedback, and sharing the impact of donations.
+These efforts include inviting donors to events or volunteer opportunities, sending donor surveys to gather their feedback and sharing the impact of donations.

 - Follow-up donation requests.
 After stewarding your donors, you’ll eventually be ready to request another donation.
 At this point, it’s important to use what you know about donors, including their past donation amounts, to request an appropriate donation amount.

 By carefully managing and cultivating donor relationships, you can make the donor journey a cyclical process and promote more recurring gifts.

 Next, we’ll dive into some tips and best practices for optimizing your donor management at every stage of the donor journey.

 7 tips to improve your donor management strategy